mongodb/mongo-c-driver/doc/mongoc_ssl_opt_t.rst

 When compiled against OpenSSL, the driver will attempt to load the system default certificate store, as configured by the distribution, if the ``ca_file`` and ``ca_dir`` are not set.

+Many MongoDB deployments, including MongoDB Atlas, require the TLS 1.1 protocol or newer.
+OpenSSL 1.0.1 or newer is required to support modern TLS protocols.

 LibreSSL / libtls
 -----------------